una/una.github.io/_posts/2014-11-13-pattern-libraries.md

 subtitle: An alphabetized list of styleguides and pattern libraries and a look into the differences between those two terms.
 ---

 A lot of time, the terms "style guide" and "pattern library" are used interchangebly, but there are distinct differences between the two.
-Although many examples of these "guides" include features of both Lets look at the distinctions for a better understanding.
+Although many examples of these "guides" include features of both, lets look at what makes each unique for a better understanding.

 A **style guide** is a representation of brand properties and values for consistency.
 These include typography, copy, color values and variations, etc. These can also be guides for [coding](https://github.com/alphagov/styleguides) consistency.
 A company could, for instance, have a *"Python Styleguide"* for their developers.